WhitneyLampkin/ckad-prep/pluralsight-ckad-course/application-design-and-build.md

 - Local image names must match the remote repository name or image pushes will fail in Docker.
 - <TODO - Check if `docker` has an `oci-archive` tag.>
 - Job properties to remember: `activeDeadlineSeconds`, `ttlSecondsAFterFinsihed`, `completions`, `parallelism` and `backoffLimit`.
+- CronJob properties to remember: `schedule`, `startingDeadlineSeconds`, `concurrencyPolicy`, `successfulJobsHistoryLimit`, and `failedJobsHistoryLimit`.
+  - Only `spec.schedule` is required for cronjobs.
+  - `schedule`: "* * * * *" means run every minute.
+  - Setting CronJob `startingDeadlineSeconds` to less than 10 seconds can cause jobs to be missed since CronJobs run every 10 seconds.
+- Timezone is based on the K8s API Server for the cluster.
+Keep this in mind when scheduling jobs and cronjobs.
+- `Step Values` can be used when scheduling CronJobs to schedule for `*/2` or every 2 hours.